 Final Exam.
 The final examination covers the entire course.
-It is a two-hour exam and will be given on Monday, May 5 between the hours of 8:00 am and 2:30 pm.
-The exact time and location of your final examination will be announced in lecture.
+It is a two-hour exam and will be given on Wednesday, December 14, 8:00am-2:30pm.
+The exact time and location of your final examination will be announced at lecture later on in the semester.
 The final examination is given at this announced time and at no other time.
-Do not make plans to leave campus before 2:30 pm on Monday, May 5.
+Do not make plans to leave campus before 2:30 pm on Wednesday, December 14.

-Grades: Each of the semester examinations counts for 20% of your course grade.
+Grades: Each of the three semester examinations counts for 20% of your course grade.
 The final examination counts for 25%, with the remaining 15% coming from quizzes and homework.
-The final letter grade will be determined as follows: